CommunityToolkit/Maui.NativeLibraryInterop/README.md

 ### Repository Conventions

-Top level folders in the repository generally represent a slim binding around a single native SDK, or in some cases (eg: Firebase) a related group/set of native SDKs.
+Top level folders in the repository generally represent a slim binding around a single native SDK, or in some cases (e.g. Firebase) a related group/set of native SDKs.

 Under this top level folder you will find one or both of `android` and `macios` folders, which contain native projects defining the slim wrapper API, .NET binding projects to bind the slim wrapper API, and optionally a platform specific sample showing how to reference the binding in a .NET MAUI app.

-Inside of each platform folder will be a `native` folder containing the Xcode or Android Studio Project which references the native SDK dependencies and contains java or swift code defining the slim wrapper API.
+Inside of each platform folder will be a `native` folder containing the Xcode or Android Studio Project which references the native SDK dependencies and contains java or Swift code defining the slim wrapper API.

 ### Modifying the Slim Wrapper API